Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 During Walt’s first term, the Pre-K Task Force was developed to investigate and plan the path to ensure all of Tuscaloosa’s four-year-old children receive a quality pre-k education.

-The Pre-K Initiative was born, which provides 250 children per year an opportunity to receive a pre-k education in one of the nation's premiere programs.
+The Pre-K Initiative was born, which helps provide an opportunity for Tuscaloosa's children to receive a pre-k education in one of the nation's premiere programs.

-Walt also created the annual Mayor's Cup 5k/10k, which has raised over $200,000 to go directly into the pre-k classrooms.
+Walt also created the annual Mayor's Cup, which has raised over $200,000 to go directly into the pre-k classrooms.
 The nationally recognized Tuscaloosa Pre-K Initiative is now the model for the state’s pre-k program.

 Walt knows that investing your tax dollars wisely and delivering innovative and effective services are absolutes.